-Long ago (like ten years ago) when you placed a bet I’m sure you dreamt of being able to cash out the bet early, not have to wait to the end of the game, and guarantee profit.
-On the flip side I’m sure you also wished you could cash their bet out early and hedge from losing ALL of your money.
+Long ago (like ten years ago) when you placed a bet I’m sure you dreamt of being able to cash out the bet early, not have to wait until the end of the game, and guarantee profit.
+On the flip side, I’m sure you also wished you could cash your bet out early and hedge from losing ALL of your money.

 What is Cashing Out Sports Bets?